Low power continuous-wave all-optical magnetic switching in ferromagnetic nanoarrays: Introduction

-This Gaussian distribution of power across the beam gives a FWHM of $\sim$ 340 nm which lies between the nanoisland length and periodicity of the array.
-Combining this with selectivity enabled by the polarisation-dependent absorption results in a single nanomagnet switching during each exposure.
-The demonstration of writing low and high-energy states with single-nanomagnet precision illustrates the applicability of this method to next-generation storage and memcomputing applications.
+This Gaussian distribution of power across the beam gives a FWHM of $\sim$ 340 nm.
+Combining this with selectivity enabled by the polarisation-dependent absorption predominantly results in a single nanomagnet switching during each exposure.
+We observe a $\sim$ 20 \% chance of switching two nanomagnets with the same polarisation which may be reduced by using larger nanomagnets or a smaller design wavelength.
+The observed writing of low and high-energy states with single-nanomagnet precision shows a deterministic reversal mechanism and illustrates the applicability of this method to next-generation storage and memcomputing.

-We now explore switching when scanning the laser spot across the array during exposure.
+We now explore switching when scanning the laser spot across the array.
 Here, the beam traverses the entire 30 \textmu m array at 20 \textmu m/s, exposing each nanomagnet for $\sim$ 18 ms. The relative angle between the polarisation and the scan direction is either 0$^\circ$, 45$^\circ$ or 90$^\circ$.
 Figure \ref{lines}) shows MFM images and corresponding magnetisation schematics of line-scanned writing exposures at laser wavelengths of 633 nm (Figure \ref{lines} a-c)) and 785 nm (Figure \ref{lines} d-f)).
-At 633 nm wavelength, switching occurs at laser powers as low as 2.74 mW, while 785 nm wavelength switching has an optimum power of 17.7 mW; higher than expected from Figure \ref{FTIRAndsimulation} a) due to wavelength dependent optical losses in the experimental setup (see Methods).
-For ASI fabricated on Au/SiO$_2$ substrates, we observe switching across a wide range of nanomagnet dimensions (up to 1 \textmu m bar length) at similar laser powers (supplementary note 5).
+At 633 nm wavelength, switching occurs at laser powers as low as 2.74 mW, while 785 nm wavelength switching has an optimum power of 17.7 mW; this is due to the wavelength dependent absorption of the nanomagnetic array (supplementary note 1) and is higher than expected due to wavelength dependent optical losses in the experimental setup (see Methods).
+For ASI fabricated on Au/SiO$_2$ substrates with higher total absorption, we observe switching across a wider range of nanomagnet dimensions (up to 1 \textmu m bar length) at similar laser powers (supplementary note 5).